Skip navigation

 Exams and Tests

-Primary empty sella syndrome is most often discovered during radiological imaging of the brain.
+Primary empty sella syndrome is most often discovered during an MRI or CT scan of the head and brain.
 Pituitary function is usually normal.

-The health care provider may test pituitary gland function to make sure that the gland is working normally.
+Your health care provider may order tests to check if the pituitary gland is working normally.

 Treatment